January 4-H Club and Activity Resources

 Your club leadership team can use this document to outline what will happen at your next club meeting.
 The document can be changed to reflect your club's order of business, just e-mail Katie to request the Word Document at firstname.lastname@example.org.
 This document can also help you build your agenda for your meeting to post ahead of time so your membership will know what to expect.

-November and December are a great time to think about giving back to our community.
+January is a great time to think about giving back to our community.
 Take a look at the linked document to get some new ideas of what types of community service ideas you could coordinate for your club.

 Mission Area 1: Leadership